TommyPKeane/tommypkeane_com/site-flask-mustache/www/src/templates/educational/python-functions-01-functions.md

 Python treats everything as an object, but the interpreter has several short-hand keywords.

+This even extends to __functions__, in Python, such that you can essentially think of __functions__ as being objects that are "callable" -- referring to supporting the `()` operator _via_ the special `__call__()` method.

+In other programming languages you'll often find that __functions__ and __classes__ are treated very distinctly.
+You'll also find that many compiled programming languages have different types of functions -- free functions, global functions, static-functions, scoped functions, class functions (methods), and so on.

+With Python, there is only one "kind" of function.
+This is unlike C++, because in Python the module-methods and class-methods share identical syntax and usability.
+There's no concerns about `static` functions or `static` methods, in Python, by default.
+These designs exist, but they're not forced, and are usually only needed for highly technical optimisations.

-For functions there is only one "kind" of function, so unlike C++ module-methods and class-methods are identically formed in Python.
-The scope of a function is what defines its accessibility, which means that there's also no such thing as "public", "private", or "protected" functions.
-All scoped elements are publicly accessible through the outer scope container.
+In Python, it's only the __scope__ of a function that defines its accessibility.
+This means that there's also no such thing as "public", "private", or "protected" functions, in Python.

+__All scoped elements are publicly accessible through their (outer scope) container.__

-So, as a short-hand (but the most common) syntax for creating a function, we use the `def` keyword and the colon (:) punctuation to establish a new scope (the function-body).
+Granted, Python functions are objects, so we could create instances of the , as a short-hand (but the most common) syntax for creating a function, we use the `def` keyword and the colon (:) punctuation to establish a new scope (the function-body).
 All functions have at least one `return` statement, and if there is no explicitly written `return` statement then the interpreter will return a `None` whenever the function reaches the end of its scope.

 Here's a simple function that prints "hello" and returns nothing: